-15 In order to deal with this objection, it is necessary for the statistical agency to provide data on both the old and new classification systems for a number of years.
+24 In order to deal with this objection, it is necessary for the statistical agency to provide data on both the old and new classification systems for a number of years.

-16 In the 1991 Canadian input-output tables (see Statistics Canada (1995)), out of approximately 200 industries, about 40 are service sector industries and out of approximately 600 commodities, about 60 are service commodities.
+25 In the 1991 Canadian input-output tables (see Statistics Canada (1995)), out of approximately 200 industries, about 40 are service sector industries and out of approximately 600 commodities, about 60 are service commodities.

-incomplete.
-There simply are no adequate surveys on the interindustry flows of services.
-Even in manufacturing, where information on commodity flows is relatively complete thanks to explicit surveys of manufacturing industries, no information on the flow of purchased services is collected.17 In service industries, the situation is even worse: there is hardly any information collected on intermediate input purchases by service industries.
+no adequate surveys on the interindustry flows of services.
+Even in manufacturing, where information on commodity flows is relatively complete thanks to explicit surveys of manufacturing industries, no information on the flow of purchased services is collected.26 In service industries, the situation is even worse: there is hardly any information collected on intermediate input purchases by service industries.